 Abuses of trail etiquette should be brought to the attention of a ranger or call the Midpen main office at 650-691-1200.

-Main parking lot at Upper Lake (53 spaces): Take Hwy.
+Alma Parking Area (53 spaces): Take Hwy.
 17 to Bear Creek Road, opposite Lexington Reservoir.
 When going south (toward the ocean), go under the overpass, the road curves right onto Bear Creek Road.
 Turn left at the stop sign.
 When going north (toward Los Gatos), take the overpass.
 From the stop sign, drive 1 mile.
-The parking lot is on the left.
+The parking area is on the left.

 - Bicyclists: Bikes are NOT allowed in this Preserve.
 For information on preserves open to bikes visit the Bicycle Access page.